attaccapublishing/TouchOSC/scripting-examples/last-touched-label/readme.md

 ## Potential Improvements
 It would be great to find a way to do this without requiring a script attached to every button.
 This might be possible through use of a frame or grid.

+## Local Messages
+A second version of the project (`last-touched-label-local.tosc`) is also included to demonstrate the same behavior using local messages instead of scripts.